 - Quantify and maximize land management co-benefits, which will disproportionately accrue to low-income, rural areas.
 Potential benefits include:

-- Reducing wildfire risk
+- Reducing wildfire risk and severity

-- Maintaining water quality and/or quantity
+- Maintaining water quality and quantity

-- Maintaining tourism and recreation economy
+- Protecting tourism and the recreation economy